 My Aunt Peg was one of my early mentors in life.
 She always said what’s on her mind and bragged about it.
 As a kid, I loved it.
 I loved seeing my Aunt Peg go to town on someone and to watch their reaction, which was usually not a good one.

-But at my Aunt Peg’s funeral, I noticed that only two friends showed up to pay their respects.
-Besides the family, the church was empty.
+At my Aunt Peg’s funeral, many years later, when I was an adult, I noticed that only two friends showed up to pay their respects.
+Besides the family and those two friends, the church was empty.

-The reason?
-The wealthy believed that saying what’s on your mind risks damaging valuable relationships.
-Imagine spending years building a strong relationship with someone you value, someone who could open doors for you, only to destroy that relationship overnight with a few off the cuff words.
+Imagine spending years building a strong relationship with an Influencer, someone who could open doors for you, only to destroy that relationship with a few unfiltered words.

-Conversely, 69% of the poor people in my study believed it was a good thing to say what’s on your mind.
+Conversely, 69% of the poor people in my study believed, like my Aunt Peg, that it was a good thing to say what’s on your mind.